JorgenEvens/heroku-modular-buildpack/README.md

 ### Repository sample + tools

-There is a [github repository][4] with some prebuilt packages in it and a script that helps you build an index of a local directory.
+There is a [github repository][4] with the scripts to generate a repository for the packages contained within it.

 ## Custom installers